Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 for one or more equivalent actions), you can take one 5-foot step either before, during, or after the action.

+### Full-Round Action
-**Full-Round Action:** A full-round action consumes all your effort during a round.
+A full-round action consumes all your effort during a round.
 The only movement you can take during a full-round action is a 5-foot step before, during, or after the action.
 You can also perform free actions (see below).